FWC Mania logo

 • Tablet: A flexible option when you want portable coverage without giving up too much screen size.

-South Africa Match Schedule & Time Zone
+South Africa Survival Guide: Match Schedule & Time Zones

 Keep the World Cup 2026 match schedule ready on matchdays, then use the group standings to stay on top of the live tournament picture.